-Over a 39 year career, Mr. Steele has held a wide range of management positions in both the technical and commercial areas of the mining industry.
+Over a 39 year career, Gary Steele has held a wide range of management positions in both the technical and commercial areas of the mining industry.
 A coal industry veteran with over 20 years experience, he worked in engineering and operating roles, both underground and surface, and was Director of Utility Marketing for a large Powder River Basin, Wyoming, coal producer, negotiating fuel supply and transportation contracts with major US utilities.
 He was also designated a member of the corporate M&A due diligence team.
 This mining experience was followed by 15 years in the investment management business, and the establishment of Steele Capital Advisors, an advisory firm managing investment portfolios for private clients, and specializing in mineral industry opportunities.
-Mr. Steele joined Energy Fuels in 2006, and is responsible for economic and project evaluation, and utility marketing at Energy Fuels.
-Mr. Steele is a registered professional engineer and an engineering graduate of the Colorado School of Mines.
+Steele joined Energy Fuels in 2006, and is responsible for economic and project evaluation, and utility marketing at Energy Fuels.
+He is a registered professional engineer and an engineering graduate of the Colorado School of Mines.
 He also holds an MSc. in Mineral Economics from the Colorado School of Mines.

 David C. Frydenlund – Senior Vice President Regulatory Affairs, General Counsel and Corporate Secretary